torus/JavaScript-Objective-C-Bridge/README.md

 In this example, list of instructions is represented as `-123/-456/@add/-hoge/-1/@callback`.
 A path component beginning with `-` means a operand, and a path component beginning with `@` means operator.

 Operators are defined as methods of the `JavaScriptBridge` class.
+See the source code for more detail.

 License